Lake City Auto Insurance

 How can I Lower my Rates?

-You can also lower your insurance rates by requesting higher deductibles (the amount of money you pay before you make a claim).
-Increasing your deductibles on collision and comprehensive coverage from $100 to $250, or even $500, will bring your rates down.
-Moreover, you may not need collision and comprehensive coverage if you drive an older car.
+One way to lower auto insurance rates is by requesting higher deductibles (the amount of money you pay before you make a claim).
+Increasing your deductibles on collision and comprehensive coverage will bring your rates down.
+Moreover, you may elect to not carry collision and comprehensive coverage if you drive an older car.